stefanos1316/my_curriculum_vitae/markdown/index.md

 * Living Abroad:
     * Born in Gyula, Hungary but grown up in Nicosia, Cyprus.
     * Ate baguettes and drunk wine in Lorraine, France (Fall Semester of 2013)
-    * Took many sauna sessions in Lappeenranta, Finland (Spring Semester of 2014)
+    * Attended to many sauna parties in Lappeenranta, Finland (Spring Semester of 2014)
-    * Fished beers from ice-cold lakes in Lulea, Sweden (Fall Semeseter of 2014)
+    * Fish ice-cold beers from lakes in Lulea, Sweden (Fall Semeseter of 2014)
     * Drunk vodka and ate borsh in Saint-Petersburg, Russia (Spring Semester of 2015)
     * Teaching in Athens and visiting islands in Greece (Fall Semester of 2016 till now)
-    * Visited Delft, the Netherlands for my PhD secondment (Half month of Sept.
+    * Biked in Delft, the Netherlands for my PhD secondment (Half month of Sept.
 2017)

 ----
-> <sgeorgiou@aueb.gr, sgeorgiou@singularlogic.eu>\
+> <sgeorgiou@aueb.gr, stefanos.g@allcancode.com>\
-> Troias 2, ground floor, Room 03 or - Axais & Troizinias, second floor - Athens, Greece
+> Troias 2, ground floor, second floor - Athens, Greece